 The intent is to have a dashboard on the neighborhood web site so that people can see the collective impact of the neighborhood.

 Modeled.
 Array’s community standards are a blueprint for a healthy indoor environment and net-zero energy use.
 All home plans will be modeled prior to being built to ensure they will meet Array’s building standards.

 Measured.
 Third-party inspections will be conducted at two points during construction to verify the home will perform as designed.

 Monitored.
 Energy monitoring will allow homeowners to understand their energy use in real-time – the key to developing sustainable living practices.
 Annual reporting will be provided by Array to share the community’s collective impact.

-The minimum home size in Array will be 1700 square feet.
-There will be no upper limit on the home size in Array.
-The only requirement is that all Array homes meet the net zero energy standard.
+The minimum home size in Array will be 1200 square feet.
+There will be no upper limit on the home size.
+The only other requirements will be that the houses are Transitional or Contemporary in style and that the homes meet the net zero energy standards.

 Yes, Array has two preferred Lenders.

 Home-based businesses will be allowed in Array as long as the impact on the neighbors is minimal with respect to car traffic and noise.

 Absolutely.
 If a homeowner prefers to have their house passive house certified rather than NGBS certified this is 100% fine as long as the house achieves net zero energy.